The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 The Canadian Pacific Railroad (CPR) built the hotel on the former railway garden and bandstand.

-Explore the pathway system around the Glenmore Reservior | Recreation and Heritage Park.
-There you will find the train and a replica of the train station.
+You can explore this history by bike on the pathway system around the Glenmore Reservoir.
+Check out our guide: Glenmore Reservior | Recreation and Heritage Park.
+There you will find trains and a replica of the original train station.
 Follow the link for a map and more information.
 Combine the self-guided tours from The Urban Explorer and experience the city’s vibrant culture and rich history.

 One of the many features is a mural painted on the back of the sandstone Hudson Block.
 The 100 x 40ft mural was created by artist Curtis Van Charles.